Does EIA publish energy consumption and price data for cities, counties, or by zip code?

 - Gasoline prices, including taxes, for 10 cities.

-- Electricity retail sales (a proxy for end-use consumption) and retail prices of electricity distribution utilities.
+- Electricity retail sales (a proxy for end-use consumption) and average retail price of electricity delivered to end users for distribution utilities.
 Most cities or municipal areas are served by a single distribution utility.
 However, many distribution utilities serve a larger area than the jurisdictional boundaries of individual cities.
-The names of the counties, by state, where each electric utility has distribution equipment, which can be used as an estimate of a utility's service territory, are in the Service Territory file of the EIA 861 survey database.
+The names of the counties, by state, where each electric utility has distribution equipment and which can be used as an estimate of a utility's service territory, are in the Service Territory file of the EIA 861 survey database.
 In some cases, more than one utility may have distribution equipment in the same county.
-EIA’s interactive U.S. Energy Atlas has an electricity map application and a data catalog, with a layer for administrative areas including county boundaries and electric (utility) retail service territories.

 - Natural gas delivery/sales volumes and prices for natural gas distribution utilities.
 EIA does not publish information on the service territory of natural gas utilities.